sanjdhar/amazon-ebs-migration-utility/README.md

-# Amazon EBS Volume Converter
+# Amazon EBS Migration Utility

 This repository contains code that makes it easy for AWS customers to upgrade to the latest EBS gp3 volumes.
 By migrating to gp3, customer can save up to 20% lower price-point per GB than existing gp2 volumes.